User-centric feature design

 “As a [type of user], I want [some goal] so that [some reason].”

-“As a new user, I want to be able to sign up with my email address so that I can access the platform.”
+“As a new user, I want to sign up with my email address so that I can access the platform.”

 Map the User Journey